learn-co-curriculum/java-mod-2-inner-classes/README.md

 Sometimes we want to have a specific set of methods that is only needed by one other class.
 This is where **inner classes** can be useful.
-Inner classes have access to all of its outer class' methods and variables; however, the outer class does will not be able to invoke one of the inner class' methods directly without instantiating it first.
+Inner classes have access to all of its outer class' methods and variables; however, the outer class will not be able to invoke one of the inner class' methods directly without instantiating it first.
 Let's look at an example here:

 ```java